 The lapse of time between reviews of the same word depends on the performance of past questions: a word will be reviewed more often if a student struggles with it.

 Once enough words have been assimilated for a given book, the parent wish is set as fulfilled, and the learner is notified.
 It is now time for action, time to step back from Vocaboscope and interact directly with the book.
 Learners’ hard work and effort are at the service of their own wishes.

 Vocaboscope makes people more confident and ambitious about their abilities when learning a language, encouraging them to have direct interactions with original books and movies.

 Wishes are mandatory.
 No wish, no word to memorize, no learning; this means that learners must give themselves a motivation to study, they must make wishes before using Vocaboscope.
 It does not matter whether these hopes are accessible or wild, wishes will be fulfilled without exception: it is simply a question of practice and time.
 There is no condition, no uncertainty, no magic.
 If they are willing to commit enough energy to learn some vocabulary, they will be able to read their wished books at some point in the future.

 So, when every book, even the most cryptic ones, seems reachable through practice, the entire world becomes a catalogue of opportunities waiting to be explored.
-Fulfilled wishes generate new ambitions, and more and more words get memorised in the process.
+Fulfilled wishes generate new ambitions, more and more words get memorised, and Vocaboscope becomes more and more secondary.